-What report of beautiful figurative art in Las Vegas would be complete without sharing the The Venetian‘s impressive collection with you?
-With easily the most abundant display of the human figure represented as art on the Strip, The Venetian, a five diamond hotel, boasts fantastic murals, paintings and sculpture than can be viewed with just a stroll.
-Okay, in reality you probably walk off lunch and never leave the property.
+What report of beautiful figurative art in Las Vegas would be complete without sharing The Venetian‘s impressive collection with you?
+With easily the most abundant display of the human figure represented as art on the Strip, The Venetian, a five-diamond hotel, boasts fantastic murals, paintings, and sculptures than can be viewed with just a stroll.
+Okay, in reality, you probably walk off lunch and never leave the property.
 Whether you’re a local or passing through, this is a must-see in Las Vegas.

 Inside.
 Outside.
 Keep your eyes open for beautiful sculptures everywhere.

 When approaching their entrance from the Strip, as though you are going to Madame Tussauds, sculptures line the walkway and steps.

 Keep your eyes open – above or below, figurative sculptures can be found be anywhere.

 These ladies adorn the building’s exterior as you head towards the Grand Canal Shops entrance.